znields/search-queue/README.md

 #### Save

-The 'Save' button is used to save all user input, including the prepend phrase, the append phrase, and all added searches.
+The 'Save' button is used to save all user input, including the prepend phrase, the appended phrase, and all added searches.

 #### Clear